 After a couple of minutes the sauce is getting nice and thick…

 Right then, here’s how yellow cornmeal looks like.
-Into boiling water, add butter, salt and pepper, if using.
+Into boiling water, add olive oil, salt and pepper, if using.
 Once we boil it, we can call it Polenta!

 Make sure you add the cornmeal in a thin stream and use a whisk.
 Once it combines you can switch to a wooden spoon.
 Mine was instant cornmeal so it took about 2-3 minutes!
 If using traditional cornmeal, you would have to stir it occasionally, for about 45 minutes.
 Save the traditional stuff for the weekend and use instant during the week for quick dinners!

-Once cooked, turn the heat off, add your dried thyme and grated Parmesan.
+Once cooked, turn the heat off, add your dried thyme and grated cheese, if using.
 If you wanted to eat it soft, serve into bowls (as you would mashed potatoes) and top with the mushroom sauce.
 If you want it to be firmer, keep reading…

 Lightly oil a baking sheet and pour your polenta and spread to about 1/2 inch thickness.
-Set aside to cool and set into a firm polenta.
+Set aside to cool and set into a firm, cuttable polenta.

 Once set, cut into shape of choice – squares, rectangles, circles, triangles and set onto plate

 Get a good ladle-full of mushroom sauce and pour over the polenta.
 Look at the pretty little green flecks of thyme.